appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 > better say what exactly is allowed.
 E.g. ASCII a-z,A-Z,-,_unicode?

 The name can be tested with this Regex: `[a-z]+[a-zA-Z0-9]*`.
-> REVIEW AND EDIT THE ABOVE!!!

 Valid name examples: `exampleOne`, `exampleTwo`.
 Invalid examples: `ExampleOne`, `example two`, `example_three`.

+> REVIEW AND EDIT THIS SECTION!!!

 ### Adding provider logo